 Tutoring services and study resources are available through our Center for Academic Development and Enrichment (CADE) in Alumni Hall.
 CADE’s Learning Center offers peer tutoring, professional tutoring for study skills, reading and basic math; and courses in reading, study skills, math and tutor training.
 Drop-in tutoring is available for a variety of classes.

-The Accessibility Resources office in Alumni Hall offers support to students with disabilities and accessibility issues.
+The Accessibility Resources office in Milne Library offers support to students with disabilities and accessibility issues.
 Services include notetaking, adaptive technology, testing assistance, and individualized accommodations as needed.

 Office of Opportunity Programs